APNIC-Labs/draft-kskroll-sentinel/README.md

       information about the trust anchors used by this resolver.

    nonV:  A non-security-aware DNS resolver will respond with an A or
-      AAAA record response for "root-key-sentinel-is-ta", an A record response for "root-key-sentinel-not-ta" and an A or AAAA RRset response for the name that returns "bogus" validation status.
+      AAAA RRset response for "root-key-sentinel-is-ta", an A or AAAA RRset response for "root-key-sentinel-not-ta" and an A or AAAA RRset response for the name that returns "bogus" validation status.

    other:  There is the potential to admit other combinations of
       responses to these three queries.
 While this may appear self- contradictory, there are cases where such an outcome is possible.
+      For example, in DNS resolver farms what appears to be a single DNS

+Huston, et al.            Expires March 4, 2019                 [Page 7]

+Internet-Draft         DNSSEC Trusted Key Sentinel           August 2018

-      For example, in DNS resolver farms what appears to be a single DNS resolver that responds to queries passed to a single IP address is in fact constructed as a a collection of slave resolvers, and the query is passed to one of these internal resolver engines.
+      resolver that responds to queries passed to a single IP address is in fact constructed as a a collection of slave resolvers, and the query is passed to one of these internal resolver engines.
 If